eclipse-platform/eclipse.platform.swt/bundles/org.eclipse.swt/Readme.md

 * .classpath_cocoa - Mac OS X
 * .classpath_gtk - Linux and all Unix variants

+Similar class paths renaming should be done for ./examples/org.eclipse.swt.snippets/

 To see these files, you may have to remove the filter for ".* resources":
 * In the Project Explorer: view menu > Customize View... > Filters
 * In the Package Explorer: view menu > Filters...